Rockport Walking Test

 1) Walk as quickly as possible for one mile.
 It's important to maintain a steady pace for best results.

-2) Enter your time in minutes and seconds into the calculator.
+3) Enter your time for the one-mile walk in minutes and seconds into the calculator.

 Walking Fitness Calculator